Editor’s note: This article was originally published in February 2015 and has been updated to reflect current practices.

 9. Evaluate the program with a pilot.

-To evaluate a blended program, start with a pilot version.
-See if learners can understand how it works and watch to see where people may stumble.
-Note which aspects are motivating and which are frustrating.
+To evaluate a blended program, start small with a pilot or prototyped version.
+Determine if learners can understand how it fits together and watch to see where people may stumble.
+Note which aspects are motivating and effective and which are frustrating.
 Implement a continuous improvement strategy.

 10. Prepare the learners.

-Because a blended strategy will be new to many employees, it is important to provide an orientation and rationale for using this approach.
+A blended strategy will be new to many employees.
+Provide an orientation and rationale for using this approach.
 You may need to introduce it at an organizational level, getting buy-in from upper management.
+Participants may enjoy the freedom and diversity in a blended program.
+Let them know about its benefits.

 - Bonk, C. & Grahm, C. The Handbook of Blended Learning: Global Perspectives, Local Designs.
 Pfeiffer, 2005.